How Much Robert MacIntyre Won At The Alfred Dunhill Links Championship

 Mike Hall

-The $5 million total is also only beaten by two other regular DP World Tour events (Nedbank Golf Challenge and Irish Open), with the Rolex Series tournaments and Majors also offering higher sums.
+There was a $5m overall purse at the event, a total only beaten by two other regular DP World Tour events (the Nedbank Golf Challenge and the Irish Open), with the Rolex Series tournaments and Majors also offering higher sums.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-Plus, with only a handful of events remaining before the DP World Tour Playoffs in the Middle East, each pro will be desperate to do well this week as they aim to accumulate as many Race To Dubai ranking points as possible.
+It wasn't just prize money at stake.
+With only a handful of events remaining before the DP World Tour Playoffs in the Middle East, there was also the battle to accumulate as many Race To Dubai ranking points as possible.

 Below is the full prize money breakdown for the 2025 Alfred Dunhill Links Championship.